baratine/bartil/README.md

 By default, each service is backed up by two hot standbys.
 The service's inbox and journal are streamed to its standbys.
-In the event of a crash, Baratine's heartbeat system will detect the event and promote one of the service's standbys to the active service.
+In the event of a crash, Baratine's heartbeat system will detect the event and promote one of the service's standbys to be the active service.

 Journaling